mozilla-services/docs/source/about.rst

 The source is located in the :file:`source` directory and contains:

 - **howtos**: a directory with How Tos
-- **serverdevguide**: server development guide, guidelines, how to release a server app etc.
+- **server-devguide**: server development guide, guidelines, how to release a server app etc.
 - one directory per Server application (**reg**, **sreg**, etc.)